 NIBRT Bioprocessing Industry Training Day

-On Tuesday July 16th 2013 Collins McNicholas sent a number of our Recruitment consultants to the National Institute of Bioprocessing Research and Training (NIBRT) for a one day introductory course on the Bioprocessing Industry.
+On Tuesday, July 16th, 2013 Collins McNicholas sent a number of our Recruitment consultants to the National Institute of Bioprocessing Research and Training (NIBRT) for a one-day introductory course on the Bioprocessing Industry.
 NIBRT is a world-class institute that provides training and research solutions for the bioprocessing industry.
-It supports industry by providing trainees with an opportunity to train in an environment that closely matches what they would find in modern biopharmaceutical facilities.
+It supports the industry by providing trainees with an opportunity to train in an environment that closely matches what they would find in modern biopharmaceutical facilities.

 The course started with a lecture giving an introduction to the Bioprocessing Industry.
 We covered the differences between Pharmaceuticals and Biopharmaceuticals and were introduced to the major steps involved in the production of Biopharmaceuticals including Upstream and Downstream Processing.
 The lecture really brought home the importance of modified cells in protein production.
 We then had to put on our Personal Protective Equipment before we were taken on a tour of the Facility.
 The tour really helped in grasping the production process from start to finish.

 Next, we had two lectures that explained upstream and downstream processing in more detail.
 Upstream operations involve cell culture, cell counting, cell banking and then culture growth and up-scaling to the production bioreactor.
 Downstream operations involve Harvesting, Centrifugation, Microfiltration, Ultrafiltration and Chromatography respectively.
 We were shown some of the equipment needed in a biologics facility.
 The process of cell culture, cell counting and cell banking were explained.
 We were also shown the range of different cell culture growth equipment and the range of different designs for bioreactors.